|Baby Quilts||donated to the Civic Hospital for premature babies|

 In addition, members or other organizations occasionally sponsor short-term projects and ask for help from the membership.

 Many OVQG members participate in our ongoing program of providing baby quilts for the premature babies in the Rich Little Special Care Nursery at the Ottawa Civic Hospital.
 These quilts are used for protecting the tiny babies from the lights and noise of the nursery.
 The babies take the quilts with them when they finally go home.
 The Guild collects 300-400 quilts each year.

-The Baby Quilts Coordinator can help with ideas and patterns (see the Coordinator's website).
+The Baby Quilts Coordinator can help with ideas and patterns.
 There are also often bags of scraps available at monthly Guild meetings to use in making little quilts.

 If you have any questions, ask at the table, or email the Baby Quilts Coordinator.